open-telemetry/opentelemetry.io/content/en/docs/collector/internal-telemetry.md

 Stable metrics are guaranteed to not change.
 This means:

-* A stable metric without a deprecated signature will not be deleted or renamed
+- A stable metric without a deprecated signature will not be deleted or renamed.
-* A stable metric's type and attributes will not be modified
+- A stable metric's type and attributes will not be modified.

 ##### Deprecated

-Deprecated metrics are slated for deletion, but are still available for use.
+Deprecated metrics are slated for deletion but are still available for use.
 These metrics include an annotation about the version in which they became deprecated.
 For example:

     Before deprecation